-It's not too cold yet, so dishes that aren't too heavy can be served on the table.
-Yes, fish, butter and tomatoes sound more like spring, but the herbs bring enough winter flavors to make this cod a good option to serve before Christmas.
+It's not too cold yet, so it's not exactly time for heavy dishes.
+Yes, fish, butter, and tomatoes sound more like spring, but the herbs bring enough winter flavors to make this cod suitable for serving before Christmas.

-We used cod for this recipe, but cod, haddock or trout also work well (but these should not be portioned, but rather prepared whole).
+We used cod for this recipe, but cod, haddock or trout would also work well (although these should not be portioned, but cooked whole).

 - 2-3 tbsp court bouillon powder "La Jonchère"